jonathanstathakis/cms/bordeaux/reading_notes/guildsomm_bordeaux_2024.md

 Petrus, Vieux-Chateau-Certan, Chateau Lafleur, Chateau Le Pin, Chateau Trotanoy.

-#### Notable Chateaux
+#### Petrus

-- Petrus is a notable Pomerol merlot wine.Petrus is notable for its subsoil clay which is very close to the surface.
+is a notable Pomerol merlot wine.Petrus is notable for its subsoil clay which is very close to the surface.
 The wines of petrus are known as being hedonistic, plump and opulent.

 #### Garagistes